 As you can see, this month is way better than last month.
 And what’s really important for me now is that now I know that people love my designs.
 This is the most important thing for Soukaina Collections right now…

-I must say that my traffic stagned this month.
+I must say that my traffic didn’t increase that much this month.
 I only posted four blog posts (new patterns), while I should be posting eight per month.
 The truth is that this month has been a little chaotic.
 There are so many things to do when you run your business online.
-Happily I have a plan and a strategy.
+Happily, I have a plan and a strategy.

 All free crochet sent me less traffic than last month.
 It’s because last month I posted the pink baby dress there, and it got a lot of views.
-I didn’t post a new dress this month, I felt short on my schedule.
-I need to create more baby dresses and complete baby sets.
+I didn’t post any new dress this month, I wasn’t able to keep up with my schedule.
+I really need to create more baby dresses and complete baby sets.
 I believe traffic will increase significantly when I do that.

-Facebook send a lot of traffic my way.
+Facebook sent a lot of traffic my way.
 I almost doubled my traffic.

 Ravelry: same as All free crochet, a little less traffic this month.
 Some people tried my patterns, and many have some of my designs in their queue.
 Still no sales on Ravelry, Etsy seems to work better for me.
 Ravelry send me some good traffic, so I can’t complain.

 Overall, November was a great month for Soukaina Collections.
-My traffic didn’t increase as I excpected, but my Etsy shop is growing.
+My traffic didn’t increase as I expected, but my Etsy shop is growing.